tombensve/MarkdownDoc/README.md

 __Note 1:__ The only change in this version are fixes for the editor.

 __Note 2:__ This version will not build without my fork of groovy-core that needs to be checked out and built and installed in local maven repo before building.
-The groovy guys have however fixed this problem in version 2.3.5, and I will update the groovy version to that and verify as soon as it becomes available on bintray.
+The groovy guys have however fixed this problem in version 2.3.5, and I will update the groovy version to that and verify as soon as it becomes available in bintray.

 __Author:__ Tommy Svensson (tommy@natusoft.se)